 - Requirement Specification – It mentions all the requirements needed to execute the project, manpower, financial resources, technology resources, raw materials, specific skill sets, permissions, rules and regulations, approvals at various stages of the project.

-- Design Document – It lays down the design structure of the project, it is made in such a way that is easy to comprehend by an outsider when he views the project.
+- Design Document – It lays down the design structure of the project; it is made in such a way that it is easy to comprehend by an outsider when he views the project.
 It lays out the architecture of the project.

-- Work Plan/Estimate – It lays out the time frame for various components of the project, said components need to finish within timelines stated.
+- Work Plan/Estimate – It lays out the time frame for various components of the project; said components need to finish within the timelines stated.
 Actual progress is always compared to these timelines.

 - Traceability Matrix – It helps trace accountability to an analyst working on specific components of the project and whom to contact in case of an issue.

-- Issue tracker – It maintains a list of all the issues, it also stores issue and their solutions that occurred in the past so that in case issue arrives again the solution is easily available
+- Issue Tracker – It maintains a list of all the issues; it also stores issue and their solutions that occurred in the past so that in case the issue arrives again, the solution is easily available.

 - Functional Document – It focuses on how to carry out various functions and guidelines to follow while executing them.

-- User manual – Overview of all process, rules, and regulations.
+- User Manual – Overview of all processes, rules, and regulations.
 Like a standard operating procedure.

-- Issues logs – Mentions all operational issues that arise and its solutions.
+- Issues Logs – Mentions all operational issues that arise and their solutions.

-- Project Budget – Most important document, mentions the total cost and return expected from the budget.
+- Project Budget – Most important document mentions the total cost and returns expected from the budget.

 Thus it is clear that project documents are of immense importance in the successful completion of a project.
-Project documents should be clear, simple, relevant and up to the mark.
-Each project is the difference in terms of size, scope, deliverables, and life cycle.
-This project documents should be appropriate for the project in question.
+Project documents should be clear, simple, relevant, and up to the mark.
+Each project is different in terms of size, scope, deliverables, and life cycle.
+These project documents should be appropriate for the project in question.

 Project documents should make life easier for the project manager and all those involved.
-It should clearly state all requirements, risk, resources so that all the stakeholders are on the same page.
+It should clearly state all requirements, risks, resources so that all the stakeholders are on the same page.

 This has been a guide to Project Documentation.
-Here we have discussed the Documents of Project that arise in day to day projects.
+Here we have discussed the key stages in the life cycle of a project, documents of the project that arise in day-to-day projects.
 You can also go through our other suggested articles to learn more –